BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/05_deployment.md

 As a result of using a generic `new-app` style deployment, as opposed to openshift specific templates, a lot of defaults are leveraged.

 ### Environment Variables
-By default we currently have no environment variables attached to our deployment configuration.
-So, while the app trying to start, and a database has been deployed, the app does not know how or where to connect to.
-Add an environment variable to the deployment configuration.
+By default your rocketchat deployment have no environment variables defined.
+So, while RocketChat is trying to start, and a database has not been deployed, the app does not know how or where to connect to MongoDB.
+We will beed to add an environment variable to the deployment configuration.

 - In the Web Console, navigate to `Applications -> Deployments`, and select your rocketchat deployment
 - Select the `Environment Tab`